-For Titan and Janus, an experimental run cycle is defined as 4 weeks, including set-up and teardown.
-There will be 8 such periods for Janus and 6 for Titan in 2017.
-Proposals will be accepted for experimental run-times of less than or more than 4 weeks; however, the proposal should make the reasons for the request very clear.
-The CY17 schedule will be constructed later.
-Requests for time on COMET are not required to fit the 4-week cycle.
+For Titan and Janus, an experimental run cycle is defined as four weeks, including setup and teardown.
+Proposals can be accepted for experimental runtimes of less than or more than four weeks; however, the proposal should make the reasons for the request very clear.
+Requests for time on COMET are not required to fit the four-week cycle.

-All proposals will be peer-reviewed by the JLF Advisory Committee using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
-Although not a requirement, it is desired that the majority of experiments performed at JLF result in peer-reviewed publications.
-Additional technical assessment of proposals will be solicited from external referees.
-PI's should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.
+All proposals will be peer reviewed by a JLF Proposal Review Committee consisting of LLNL and non-LLNL scientists using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
+Additional technical assessment of proposals may be solicited from external referees.
+Principal investigators should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.
+Although not a requirement, it is desired that most experiments performed at JLF result in peer-reviewed publications.

 While users will not be charged for laser time, they are required to provide resources for their experimental workforce, targets, and diagnostics (except for diagnostics that are permanent to JLF).
 JLF cannot provide funding to experimenters, but can, under some circumstances, help with targets.